 The introductory course is suitable for complete novices and aims to provide the knowledge and experience you will need to take on the management of your first colony of honey bees.

-The course begins around the end of January with 5 Beekeeping Theory days at Necton Community Centre from 7pm - approx 9pm including a short refreshment break.
+The course begins with 5 Beekeeping Theory days at Necton Community Centre PE37 9EH from 7pm - approx 9pm, including a short refreshment break.
 Topics will include - the basics of bee biology, types of hives, where to keep them, other essential equipment, how to care for bees throughout the year, apiary safety & hygiene, extracting your first honey and an introduction to the most common bee pests and diseases.

-These will be followed by practical sessions, when you can don a beesuit and experience the inspection of colonies of bees under the expert guidance of some of our experienced beekeepers.
-On the first visit you will observe the volunteer beekeepers as they explain what they are doing and why.
-But in later weeks, as your confidence grows you will learn to handle the bees yourself and practice what you will need to do to look after your own bees during their first season.
+These will be followed by some practical sessions, when you can don a beesuit and experience the inspection of colonies of bees under the expert guidance of some of our experienced beekeepers.
+On the first visit, you will observe the volunteer beekeepers as they explain what they are doing and why.
+But in later weeks, as your confidence grows, you will learn to handle the bees yourself and practice what you will need to do to look after your own bees during their first season.
 Finally, there are 3 sessions, later in the year, that will provide the information you will need to carry out essential tasks at those times.
+All practical sessions take place at WNKLBA East Walton Apiary PE32 1PP (Directions will be sent before your first visit)

 |